JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 Introducing the hero of our story: the Local Clearance Minimum (LCM).
 The LCM is a point or sequence of points on the medial axis where the distance to obstacles is the smallest locally.
 Imagine the LCM as a city planner for our virtual world.
-It identifies the tightest spots in the environment?the doorways and hallways where space is minimal.
+It identifies the tightest spots in the environment, the doorways and hallways, where space is minimal.
 By drawing lines on these LCMs, we define our region borders, transforming a complex web of individual paths into a unified Navmesh.